Fantasy Football Week 8: Starts, Sits, Risks, and Sleepers for every NFL game on the schedule

 Risky Starter

-After a hot start, Cousins has bested 21 Fantasy points once in his past five games.
-A combination of a bad offensive line, tough matchups and an inconsistent run game (sometimes it's been too good) have plagued him.
+After a hot start, Cousins has bested 21 Fantasy points once in his past five games, including contests where the matchups were dreamy going in.
+A combination of a bad offensive line and a swingy run game (sometimes it's been too good) have plagued him.
 Despite this, there is some hope for at least a good game from Cousins.
 The Saints pass defense really hasn't played very well this season (even Marshon Lattimore has allowed a moderately high catch rate this year) and the addition of Eli Apple shouldn't suddenly turn it into a dynamic unit.
+But at the least Apple provides stability that former starter Ken Crawley didn't give and has experience playing with Lattimore and safety Vonn Bell going back to their days at Ohio State.
 Where the Saints might dominate is via the pass rush, where they can attack the Vikings' weak O-line and pressure Cousins into some mistakes.
 We've seen that before ... like, within four of the past five weeks.
-The Saints also should put up a bunch of points and make defending the Vikings all the easier.
+The Saints also should put up a bunch of points and make defending the Vikings all the easier when they're forced to throw.
 That's why Cousins isn't in my top-12 quarterbacks this week.

+Not only will Minnesota be without starting left guard Tom Compton, but left tackle Riley Reiff is also not expected to play against the Saints.
+That makes a tough matchup even harder for Murray -- the Saints already stand as one of the league's toughest teams to run on (2.8 yards per carry to running backs with only one rusher eclipsing 10 Fantasy points in non-PPR).
+Murray did do alright with this patchwork line last week, but it took a while and it was against the Jets.
+The Saints figure to put up some numbers and ultimately force the Vikings to get away from the ground game.
+Murray is a touchdown-or-bust backer who makes the RB2 cut based on expected workload.

 Patriots at Bills